-On Saturday, February 17, Manchester Community College (MCC) hosted the annual NH/VT State Championship VEX Robotics Competition for high school students, kicking-off a weekend of robotics events on campus.
-On Sunday, elementary and middle school students competes in the VEX IQ Challenge.
+On Saturday, February 17, Manchester Community College (MCC) hosted the annual NH/VT State Championship VEX Robotics Competition for high school students, kicking off a weekend of robotics events on campus.
+On Sunday, elementary and middle school students compete in the VEX IQ Challenge.
 The top 80 teams from New Hampshire and Vermont competed for an invitation to the VEX World Championship.

-If your company would like to help get these teams to the World Championship, they have set up a Go Fund Me https://www.gofundme.com/VEXworlds2018
+If your company would like to help get these teams to the World Championship, they have set up a Go Fund Me page.
+If you would like to support the MCC Community Outreach program, more information is available on their website.

 The VEX Competitions are among the world’s fastest growing competitive robotics programs for elementary schools, middle schools, high schools, and colleges around the world, now approaching 20,000 teams in over 45 countries.
 Organized by the Robotics Education & Competition (REC) Foundation, the competition season culminates each spring, with the VEX Robotics World Championship, a highly anticipated event presented by the Northrop Grumman Foundation and the REC Foundation, which unites top qualifying teams from local, state, and international VEX Robotics events to crown World Champions.
 For details on additional upcoming events, visit www.RobotEvents.com.
 For more information about the REC Foundation, go to www.RoboticsEducation.org.